 Ecclesiastical Law requires certain structures to be in place within the Diocese.
 Structures in the Diocese of Dromore include: Diocesan Consultors (fulfilled by the Cathedral Chapter), a Council of Priests and a Finance Council.
 The Bishop is also assisted in ecclesiastical governance by a Chancellor, a Vicar General and a Finance Administrator.
+In the absence of a bishop (sede vacante), the diocese is under the governance of a Diocesan Administrator (elected by the Diocesan Consulters) or an Apostolic Administrator (appointed by the Holy Father).

 The overall operation of the Charity, including financial and legal responsibility in civil law, is overseen by the Trustee, the directors of which are appointed by the Bishop, who is chair of the Board.
-Recruitment of the directors is based on their knowledge of the local Church and having the professional skills and experiences necessary for overseeing the affairs of the Charity by ensuring it is solvent, well-run, and that it delivers the outcomes for which it was established.
+Recruitment of the directors is based on their knowledge of the local Church and their having the professional skills and experiences necessary for overseeing the affairs of the Charity by ensuring it is solvent, well-run, and that it delivers the outcomes for which it was established.
 The Board is composed of a mixture of clergy and lay members of the Church.